 - Rub the cleanser over the blotchy area using small circular motions, start from the front and move towards the back before repeating the process from side to side.
 This will ensure that all of the surface is covered thanks to the overlapping circles.

 - Once covered, take clean water and rinse the surface completely.
-If the blotchy marks are still there, repeat the above process with more pressure.
+If the blotchy marks are still present, repeat the above process with more pressure.

 - Dry the surface once done and ensure you remember to rinse and dry the bath after each use going forward!

-- The first thing to do is follow the steps above and give the damaged area a thorough clean.
+- Firstly, you should give the damaged area a thorough clean.
 This gets rid of any film on the surface of the bath that could stop you reaching the scratches below.

-- Instead of drying the surface, make sure it is still damp and use a sponge scourer to lightly rub the surface of the bath.
-Make sure you don’t press too hard!
-Pressure could cause more scratches to appear.
+- Ensure the surface is still damp and use a sponge scourer to lightly rub, as hard pressure could cause more scratches to appear.

 - Use a straight line motion to rub over the scratch, changing to a horizontal motion every now and then to cover the full area.
 Rinse the pad as you are doing this to remove any residue that has accumulated on the sponge.